 - overtime provisions.

 Exempt workers have an exemption from these important legal protections.
 However, in California, these workers are entitled to a minimum weekly salary of at least twice the applicable minimum hourly wage for full-time work.7

 The largest category of exempt workers is white-collar employees: Executive, administrative, and professional workers who exercise their own discretion and independent judgment in the workplace.
-Because they are exempt, they rarely make overtime or double-time wages.
+Because they are exempt, they rarely receive overtime or double-time wages.